In this tutorial I cover the following topics

 $$V_{out} = \frac{V_{in}R_{2}}{R_{1}+R_{2}} = \frac{V_{in}(R_{2_{1}} + R_{2_{2}} + R_{2_{3}})}{R_{1}+R_{2_{1}}+R_{2_{2}}+R_{2_{3}}}= \frac{V_{in}}{\frac{R_{1}}{R_{2_{1}}+R_{2_{2}}+R_{2_{3}}}+1}$$ |

 Examples given in previous subsection show few similar but different dividers.
-You can combine all of them into on schema.
+You can combine all of them into one schema:

 How it works is explained in a set of images below.